raspberrypilearning/build-an-octapi/en/step_11.md

 ./cluster_action.sh date
 ```

-**unicorn** – this option invokes the unicorn scripts on each server and passes it the name and location of a Pimoroni Python script as a parameter.
-You need to have start_unicorn.sh in /home/pi on each server as described earlier for this to work.
+**unicorn** – invokes the unicorn script on each server and passes it the name and location of a Pimoroni Python script as a parameter.
+For this to work you need to have `start_unicorn.sh` in `/home/pi` on each server as described earlier.

 Example: